kkoltun/dev_notes/algorithms/sorting.md

 ### Performance of quicksort

-The running time of quicksort depends on whether the partioning is balanced or unbalanced, which in turn depends on which elements are used for partitioning:
+The running time of quicksort depends on whether the partitioning is balanced or unbalanced, which in turn depends on which elements are used for partitioning:
-* for balanced partitioning, the algorithm runs asymptoticalyl as fast as merge sort;
+* for balanced partitioning, the algorithm runs asymptotically as fast as merge sort;
 * for unbalanced, it can run asymptotically as slow as insertion sort.

 The two boundary cases are: